North Dakota Alternative Teacher Certification

 Transferring Teaching Licenses from Another State

-An out-of-state candidate can qualify for a two-year Out-of-State Reciprocal License if he or she has completed an approved teacher education program in another state and meets all of the North Dakota requirements for the desired certificate.
-Candidates who meet North Dakota’s education requirements and hold a valid teaching certificate from another state may qualify for an Other State Educator License (OSEL).
+An out-of-state candidate can qualify for a two-year Other State Educator license if he or she has an active license in another state, completed a state-approved teacher education program in another state, and meets all of the North Dakota requirements for the desired certificate.
+Candidates who meet North Dakota’s education requirements but do not hold a license in another state may qualify for an Out-of-State Reciprocal license.
 For more information, see our teacher certification reciprocity resource or contact the North Dakota Education Standards and Practices Board.

 - Types of Licenses Issued by the North Dakota Education Standards and Practices Board